 - using heroin or other drugs while alone

-A history of misusing prescription opioids is the strongest risk-factor for heroin abuse and addiction, which increases the risk of overdose.
-If a person has recently become dependent on opioids or has abused them within the past year, they are likely to succumb to addiction.
+A history of misusing prescription opioids is the strongest risk-factor for heroin use and addiction, which increases the risk of overdose.
+If a person has recently become dependent on opioids or has used them within the past year, they are likely to succumb to addiction.
 Simply being addicted to heroin is a risk-factor for overdose, so it’s important to know the signs of addiction.

 Signs Of Heroin Addiction

 Heroin changes the brain in ways that make it hard to stop use.
 Developing a heroin dependence, which means the person suffers uncomfortable symptoms of withdrawal when they stop use, is a sign of addiction.
 The person may neglect their favorite activities in favor of seeking out and using heroin, allow relationships to deteriorate and experience problems at work or school.